-Back row (L to R): WDC community development co-ordinator, Clowdy Ngatai, Youth Council members, Izarna Ngatai-Wilson, Taetia Kopa, Hinearangi Ngatai, Halima Shah and Te Oranga Anderson.
+Back row (L to R): WDC Manager – Community Development, Clowdy Ngatai, Youth Council members, Izarna Ngatai-Wilson, Taetia Kopa, Hinearangi Ngatai, Halima Shah and Te Oranga Anderson.

 Front row (L to R): Councillors Janene New and Lisa Marshall (Absent: Mayor John Robertson).

 - either live, work or study in the Waitomo District